 1. New domain + zero backlinks

-Backlinks are one of Google’s strongest “how much crawl budget should I spend on this site” signals.
-Zero backlinks → Googlebot barely visits.
+Backlinks remain one of Google’s strongest “how much crawl budget should I spend on this site” signals.
+Zero referring domains means Googlebot barely visits.

 2. Sparse internal links — every URL looks like an island

-When Google decides whether to crawl a URL, it counts internal links pointing to it.
-The sitemap is a baseline signal but weighted lightly.
+When Google decides whether to crawl a URL, it weighs how many internal links point to it.
+The sitemap is a baseline signal but is weighted lightly.
 A URL that appears only in the sitemap, with no site-internal links, sits at the bottom of the Discovered queue.

 3. Most pages are thin or templated

-4. Sitemap is submitted, but there’s no user-activity proof of life
+4. Sitemap submitted, but no proof of life

-If you bought an expired domain, you may have inherited the previous owner’s spam history.
+If you bought a used or expired domain, you may have inherited the previous owner’s spam history.

-How to confirm: Check archive.org Wayback Machine.
-If snapshots show gambling / adult / spam, you’ve inherited a penalty.
+How to confirm: Check the Wayback Machine.
+If snapshots show gambling, adult, or spam content, you likely inherited a penalty.

 Shortest path to fix